The Ultimate Guide to Avoid Crowds at National Parks

 Pack Food and Avoid Midday Exits

-Leaving the park midday often means battling entrance lines when you return.
-Packing meals keeps you inside while others leave.
+Leaving the park midday to grab lunch often means battling entrance congestion when you return.
+Packing meals keeps you inside while others leave — and lets you use the midday hours (when crowds peak) to be somewhere quiet while everyone else is at the visitor center café.

 Take a Low-Movement Rest Day